What is Medium?

 In my case, I have not seen any SEO problems arising from publishing my existing articles on Medium.

-However, I often edit, change or add to my articles before publishing on Medium, as the target reading audience is different to those who find my blog via Google Search.
+However, I often edit, change or add to my articles before publishing on Medium, as Medium readers are a different audience to those who find my blog via Google Search or social media.

 The biggest factor the consider when publishing on Medium is the quality of the article.
-A well-written article of good length can only do your author brand a lot of good.
+A great article of a good length and well-written can only do your author brand a lot of good.

 Connecting With Readers

-Medium makes it easy for those who have a Twitter account.
+Medium makes it easy to share your story for those who have a Twitter account.

 When you register, all your Twitter followers who are using Medium will automatically follow you, so you will start with a solid following on Medium.